A Star Is Born (2018 film): Plot

 During Ally's performance on Saturday Night Live, Bobby reconciles with Jack.
 Later, Ally and a drunken Jack fight over Ally's growing artistic success.
-Jack criticizes Ally's new image and music, as her success appears to be outpacing his recent decline in popularity.
-At the Grammy Awards, where Ally is nominated for three awards, a visibly intoxicated Jack performs a tribute to Roy Orbison.
-Later in the evening, Ally wins the Best New Artist award.
-When she goes up on stage to receive her award, a still-inebriated Jack staggers up to her, where he publicly wets himself and passes out.
+Jack criticizes Ally's new image and music, as her success is outpacing his recent decline in popularity.

+At the Grammy Awards, where Ally is nominated in three categories, a visibly intoxicated Jack performs a tribute to Roy Orbison.
+Later in the evening, she wins Best New Artist.
+As Ally is giving her acceptance speech, a still-inebriated Jack staggers up to her, where he publicly wets himself and passes out.

 Ally's father, Lorenzo, berates a semi-conscious Jack while Ally attempts to help Jack sober up.
 Jack joins a rehabilitation program shortly thereafter.
-While recovering in rehab for about two months, Jack discloses to his counselor that he tried to commit suicide at age 12.
-He also mentions that he has hearing problems due to progressively worsening tinnitus.
+He discloses to his counselor that he tried to commit suicide at age 12 and reveals his progressively worsening tinnitus.

 Jack tearfully apologizes to Ally for his behavior.
 While returning home, Jack admits to Bobby that it was he whom he idolized and not their father.
-Ally asks Rez to bring Jack on her European tour, but Rez refuses, prompting Ally to cancel the remainder of the tour, so she can care for Jack.
-Later, while waiting at their home for Ally, Rez confronts Jack and accuses him of nearly ruining Ally's career, stating that Jack will certainly relapse again.
-That evening, Ally lies to Jack and tells him that her record label has canceled her tour, so she can focus on her second album.
+Ally asks Rez to bring Jack on her European tour, but Rez refuses, prompting Ally to cancel the remainder of the tour to care for Jack.

+Rez confronts Jack and accuses him of nearly ruining Ally's career, stating that Jack will certainly relapse again, and that it is "embarrassing" she is married to him.
+That evening, Ally lies to Jack and tells him that her record label has canceled her tour so she can focus on her second album.
 Jack promises he will come to her concert that night, but after Ally leaves, he hangs himself in their garage.

-Grief-stricken and inconsolable after Jack's suicide, Ally is visited by Bobby, who tells her that the suicide was Jack's fault and not hers.
+Grief-stricken and inconsolable after Jack's suicide, Ally is visited by Bobby, who tells her that the suicide was Jack's own choice.
 The closing scenes reveal a flashback of Jack working on a song about his love for Ally, which he never finished writing.
-Ally sings this song as a tribute to Jack, introducing herself for the first time as Ally Maine.
+Ally performs this song as a tribute to Jack, introducing herself for the first time as Ally Maine.